 Our cash flows provided by operations for the years ended December 31, 2016, 2015, and 2014 were \$1,162 million, \$951 million and \$594 million, respectively.
 The increase in cash provided by operations of \$211 million from 2016 to 2015 is primarily attributable to increased earnings from operations before equity in earnings of unconsolidated affiliates of \$123 million, lower claims payments of \$40 million, and lower payments in the 2016 period under our executive investment success bonus program of \$27 million, offset by increased payments for income taxes in 2016 compared to 2015 of \$118 million.
 The remaining change in the 2016 period from the 2015 period is attributable to timing of receivables and payables.
-The change in 2015 from 2014 is primarily due to increased payments for income taxes in 2015 compared to \$177 million, offset by increased payments of \$497 million and lower claims payments of \$17 million, offset by increased payments for income taxes in 2015 period from the 2014 or \$175 million.
-The remaining change in the 2015 period from the 2015 compared to 2014 of \$175 million.
-The remaining change in the 2015 period from the 2014 or \$175 million.
-The remaining change in the 2015 period from the 2014 or \$175 million.
-The remaining change in the 2015 period from the 2014 or \$175 million.
+The change in 2015 from 2014 is primarily due to increased earnings from operations before equity in earnings of unconsolidated affiliates of \$497 million and lower claims payments of \$17 million, offset by increased payments for income taxes in 2015 compared to 2014 of \$175 million.
+The remaining change in the 2015 period from the 2014 period is attributable to timing of receivables and payables.